 Boating: Coralville Lake has more than 5,000 acres of water for pleasure boating, water skiing and fishing.
 Before you launch, be sure to check out current lake levels at www.rivergages.com.

-Beaches: There are two designated swimming beaches, Sandy Beach Day Use and West Overlook Day Use.
+Beaches: There are two designated public swimming beaches at Sugar Bottom Day Use and West Overlook Day Use.
 There are NO lifeguards provided and all swimming is at your own risk.
-There is a beach at the Sugar Bottom Campground for registered campers and a free beach at Sugar Bottom Day Use for anyone, which is located by the mountain bike trail and disc golf course.
+NO alcohol is allowed on any Coralville Lake swimming beaches.
+There is a beach at the Sugar Bottom Campground for registered campers.